-- People at higher risk for glaucoma should receive a comprehensive dilated eye exam every one to two years.
+- People at higher risk need a comprehensive dilated eye examination every 1–2 years.

 - Early detection, treatment, and follow-up care are key to preventing vision loss and blindness.

 What is glaucoma?
 Why is it important for people at higher risk to have a comprehensive dilated eye exam every 1–2 years?
 Get important background information here.

 Find everything you need to hold educational sessions about glaucoma.

 Access educational materials, training tools, and other glaucoma resources.

 Learn how to increase awareness about glaucoma and generate support from your local media.

 Hear from health professionals, community health workers, and people with glaucoma in these videos, webinars, and more.